|Abbreviation||FT / PT|

 |MSc(Eng)(IELM)||FT / PT|

-Industrial managers are among the most important people in an organisation as they contribute to the long-term competitiveness of the organization in a direct, tangible way.
-While closer economic partnership with South China brings numerous business opportunities to Hong Kong, a company can prosper only if it has the right business vision and the necessary competence.
+Industrial managers are among the most important people in an organisation as they contribute to the long-term competitiveness of the organisation in a direct, tangible way.
+While closer economic integration with South China will bring numerous business opportunities, a company can prosper only if it has the right business vision and the necessary competence.
 The emphasis of the MSc(Eng) curriculum is on the strategic and logistical aspects that will help organisations achieve this vision and competence.

 Students are required to complete 48 credits plus a dissertation (equivalent to 24 credits) to graduate.

 Full Time (minimum one year, maximum two years)